dailydotdev/hackathon-participants-March-2022/README.md

 - 🥈 Second place: 250$
 - 🥉 Third PLace 100$

-(Please not that the prizes are in Amazon Gift Cards)
+(Please note that the rewards are Amazon Gift Cards)

 ### 🕶️ Swag for the first 100 participants